Adhura Milan

 Adhura Milan is a Pakistani television series originally aired on A-Plus TV, co-written by Noorul Huda Shah and directed by Zulfiqar Ali.
 It stars Samina Peerzada, Faisal Rehman, Iffat Rahim, Aly Khan, Jana Malik and Kinza Hashmi in leading roles.

-The serial was released on A-Plus TV originally where it was ended after 31 episodes with open-ended story.
-Subsequently, rights of the serial were bought by "See TV" in 2015 where it aired under the title "Milan" and ended its run after 50 episodes.
+The serial was originally released on A-Plus TV where it was ended after 31 episodes with open-ended story.
+Subsequently, the rights for the serial were bought in 2015 by "See TV" where it aired under the title "Milan" and ended its run after 50 episodes.